hypcn/axe/README.md

 axeManager.addSink(new HypertableSink({
   name: "HypertableSink",
   logLevel: LogLevels.log,

+  /** Hypertable API key with permission to create a Record */
+  apiKey: string,
+  /** The ID of the Project in which to create the new Record */
+  projectId: string,
+  /** The ID of the Collection in which to create the new Record */
+  collectionId: string,
+  /** Optionally override the Hypertable base URL */ baseUrl?: string,
+  /** Optionally override the field keys within the created Record */ fieldKeys?: Partial<RecordFieldKeys>,
 }));

 const logger = new Logger("Example");
-logger.log("A message logged to a Hypertable record");
+logger.log("A message logged to a new Hypertable record");
 ```

 ## ObservableSink